 A "W" grade will display on the student's academic transcript, and this grade does not carry an academic penalty.
 However, they are counted as credits attempted for purposes of measuring satisfactory academic progress.
 The student remains liable for unpaid tuition.

 A grade of "WN" is assigned to students who have not participated in an academically related activity.
 This grade is assigned by the instructor via the Verification of Enrollment Roster after the third week of classes.

 A "WN" grade does not display on the student's academic transcript, nor does this grade carry an academic penalty.
 However, a WN grade may negatively impact a student's Federal and State Aid.

 If a student received a "WD" grade, however, did not participate in an academically related activity, a WN grade will replace the WD grade once the instructor submits their Verification of Enrollment Roster.
 In addition, if a student receives a WN grade, a student can no longer withdraw from the course to receive a "W" grade, as the WN grade supersedes all other withdrawal grades (W and WD).

 WU and F Grades Policy

-A grade of 'WU' is a failure grade given to a student who began attending the class (attended at least one session) and stopped attending.
-This grade is assigned by the instructor to indicate that the student stopped attending the course before the end of the semester; or as a result of the excessive absences there is no basis to give a final letter grade of "A to F" and the conditions for a grade of 'INC' do not apply.
-This grade is calculated in the GPA as zero and gives no credit.
-If a student wishes to receive credit for the course, it must be repeated with a passing grade; however, the 'WU' grade remains on the transcript.
+A grade of 'WU' is a failure grade given to a student who participated in the class (at least one academic related activity) and stopped participating.
+This grade is assigned by the instructor to indicate that the student stopped participating in the course before the end of the semester; or as a result of excessive absences for which there is no basis to give a final letter grade of "A to F," and the conditions for a grade of 'INC' do not apply.
+As of the Fall 2021 term, The WU grade is a nonpunitive grade which will no longer impact their academic record.
+However, the WU grade will still have a negative impact on student's financial records.
+If a student wishes to receive credit for the course, it must be repeated with a passing grade of a C- or higher, and remains on the transcript.